 Frequently Asked Questions

-We know that sex offender housing can be a confusing and complication process, but it doesn’t have to be.
+We know that ex-offender housing can be a confusing and complication process, but it doesn’t have to be.
 Therefore, we’ve answered the most common questions, addressed the typical restrictions and included some external resources.

 What is “Shared Offender Housing”?

-Housing4Offenders offers rooms for rent suited for sex offenders.
+Housing4Offenders offers rooms for rent suited for ex-offenders, including sex-offenders.
 Similar to roommate rentals, residents rent a private room and share common areas.
 Our homes feature a fully-equipped kitchen, living area, and clothes washer and dryer.
 Standard room residents share the bathroom(s), while premium room residents enjoy private baths.
 Apply Now!

 What is “Independent Living”?

 Our program is designed for self-sufficient and law-abiding offenders, able to conduct themselves appropriately within an independent living setting.
-Housing4Offenders doesn’t currently offer the structured programming standard in halfway houses or aftercare programs.
-Generally speaking, programs of this type do not accept sex offenders.
+Housing4Offenders doesn’t currently offer the structured programming that is offered by halfway houses or aftercare programs.
 Residents provide care, meals, and transportation for themselves.
 We require a stable income, and the ability to live well with others.

 What are “Residency Restrictions”?